ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### What is the Verse Developer Extension for Google Chrome?

 The Verse Developer Extension for Google Chrome is a tool for developers who are adding customised capabilities to IBM Verse.
 The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
 One or more applications can be registered using the tool.
 Each application can contain one or more extensions.
-IBM Verse supports 4 types of extensions:
+IBM Verse supports 3 types of extensions:
 1. Simple Link (type = com.ibm.appreg.ext.simpleLink)
 2. Templated Link (type = com.ibm.appreg.ext.templatedLink)
 3. Widget (type = com.ibm.verse.ext.widget)
-4. Widget Action (type = com.ibm.verse.widget.action)
+  * Each Widget can contribute one or more actions to the Verse UI

  which are displayed in IBM Verse as either a button or a link.
 Extensions can be contributed to the following parts of the IBM Verse user interface (surrounded by a red border in the pictures):